ozchamo/YAKKO/README.md

 to file in your YAKKO directory at install/install-config.yaml

 Easy!

+## CURRENT VERSION: 8.1 (20241221.1459)
+Update 8.1:
+- Tested new versions of OSs (RHEL 9.5/Fedora 41) and OCP (4.17) - Christmas present check!
+- Improved cluster startup reporting, it was a bit misleading as to how long a cluster took to boot

 ## NOTE IF YOU HAVE 8.03!
 8.03 had a bad little bug with memory settings of the VMs that shows up after you restart a cluster.
 No need to panic - just replace with 8.04 or newer.

 ## CURRENT VERSION: 8.1 (20241221.1459)

-Update 8.2:
-- Tested new versions of OSs (RHEL 9.5/Fedora 42 and YES, RHEL 10!) and OCP (4.18) - Christmas present check!
-- Further improved cluster startup reporting, it was a bit misleading as to how long a cluster took to boot
-- Snapshot functionality has been overhauled, you can take (and rollback to) snapshots of running (at your peril) and stopped clusters
-- Added infra option 'startonboot' which enables automatic startup of a cluster when the host system boots using the systemd framework
-- Clone your cluster!!! to another disk and run it from there, YES!
-Perhaps best to call it "BYOC", where you can bring your own cluster to somebody else's server.
-This is about as experimental as it gets, but as the foundation, it permits you to:
-  - 1) clone a cluster
-  - 2) migrate a cluster to another system
-  - 3) carry a cluster with you and
-  - 4) even use it as backup of a cluster

 **In case you missed it: what's new with 8.0x?**
 - Tested on RHEL 9.4, 9.5 and Fedora 40 and 41